Dear Central Sound Community,

 Additional Volunteer Opportunities

 Are you a BC student or community member who would like to volunteer to help out the Science Fair with event prep?
-Volunteer registration for the 2020 fair is now open.
+Volunteer registration for the 2019 fair is now closed.

 Your support makes a difference